Littleprogrammerdemo/Front---end-course/README.md

 # Front-end-course
-Html, css and Js courses in softUni
+Html, css and Js courses in SoftUni